1966-1966: Born in Boston, MA; moved to Adelphi, MD six months later. Allegedly.

 2015-2017: Ay carumba.
 Became a fancy VP at a PR firm.
 Went on more bad dates than you can possibly count on an abacus, but also some good ones, plus spent a couple of weeks as a consultant in the writers room on the TV show YOUNGER so, you know: research.
 Newfound appreciation for the gifts of solitude.
 Thanks, Tinder!
 Published The ABC’s of Adulthood.

-Present day: Sold new memoir, LADYPARTS, to Random House, after at least 40 rejections, maybe more.
+2019: Sold new memoir, LADYPARTS, to Random House, after at least 40 rejections, maybe more.
 One stops counting after awhile.
-Moving to Williamsburg (Brooklyn) with new partner, so hello, Chapter 2.
-Hired to write on Darren Star’s new show, EMILY IN PARIS, so splitting time between a Barton Fink-esque Airbnb in LA and Brooklyn.
+Moved to Williamsburg (Brooklyn) with new partner, so hello, Chapter 2.
+Staff writer on Darren Star’s new show, EMILY IN PARIS, so splitting time between a Barton Fink-esque Airbnb in LA and Brooklyn.
 Plus this Modern Love, “When Cupid is a Prying Journalist,” has been adapted and filmed as the pilot episode of the new 2019 Amazon series by the same name.
 Not allowed yet to tell you who played the Deb character, but betting she might be one of your favorites, too.
-Determined to keep in mind that, just four years prior, desperate for income and health insurance to get a needed MRI, applied for and was rejected by the Container Store to be a holiday greeter.
-There are no straight lines in life.
-Only detours, hard work, and luck.
-Epitaph might one day read, “She took nothing for granted and was grateful for all of it, even the hard parts.
-Especially the hard parts.”
-Stay tuned.
+It should be coming out this fall, but then again, they said that about last spring, so who knows?
+Breathe in.
+Breathe out.
+Wait and see.